Trial of ex-Goldman Sachs trader opens in New York

 Fabrice Tourre faces allegations from a 2010 lawsuit brought by the Securities and Exchange Commission against him and Goldman Sachs in what was called the most significant legal action related to the mortgage securities crisis that helped push the country into recession.

-“This is a case about Wall Street greed,” SEC lawyer Matthew Martens said in opening arguments at the federal civil trial.
+“This is a case about Wall Street greed,” SEC lawyer Matthew Martins said in opening arguments at the federal civil trial in Manhattan.
 “It’s a case about lies, trickery and deception. ...
 In the end it was Wall Street greed that drove Mr. Tourre to lie and deceive.”

 Defense attorney Pamela Chepiga countered that her client “never misled anyone.”

-The SEC has accused Tourre of scheming to sell investors subprime mortgage securities that he knew were doomed to fail.
+The SEC has accused Tourre of deliberately selling investors mortgage-backed securities that he knew were doomed to fail.
 The maneuver allowed the hedge fund Paulson & Co.
-Inc., and its billionaire president, John A. Paulson, make $1 billion - and Goldman Sachs to make millions in fees - by betting against the investment.
+Inc., and its billionaire president, John A. Paulson, make $1 billion — and Goldman Sachs to make millions in fees — by betting against the investment.

-Tourre “abused his position of responsibility to help an important hedge fund client make $1 billion,” Martens told the nine jurors.
+Tourre “abused his position of responsibility to help an important hedge fund client make $1 billion,” Martins said.

 “This case is about holding Fabrice Tourre, the so-called ‘Fabulous Fab,’ accountable,” he said.

-The defense claimed the email was really “an old-fashioned love letter” penned by a young trader who was full of self-doubt and angst over upheaval in the financial world.
+The defense claimed the email was really “an old-fashioned love letter” full of self-doubt and angst over upheaval in the financial world.

 The case “is not about whether you approve or disapprove of Wall Street,” she added.
 “You all took an oath to decide this case on the facts before you. ...
 Mr. Tourre has chosen to fight to clear his name.”

 Both the Chepiga and the SEC lawyer said he will take the witness stand.